Return probability and recurrence for the random walk driven by two-dimensional Gaussian free field: Random walk computations

 \subsection{Bounding the voltage from below}

-We now move to the proofs of the requisite lower bounds.
-Here the focus will be trained on the expected exit time which we write using the hitting time identity as
+We now move to the proofs of the required lower bounds.
+Here the focus will be directed to the expected exit time which we write using the hitting time identity as

 where, using our convention that~$\partial B(N)$ is the external boundary of~$B(N)$,

 is the electrostatic potential, a.k.a.\ voltage, in~ $B(N)$ with $\phi(0)=1$ and $\phi$~vanishing on~$\partial B(N)$.
 Estimating \eqref{E:5.34} from below naturally requires finding a sufficiently good lower bound on~$\phi$.
 The idea is to recast the problem using a simple electric network and invoke suitable effective resistance estimates.
 The following computation will be quite useful: